 - Launches Can Occur during Launch Windows

 - Ground Support Is Key for any Launch

 Rockets immediately bring Cape Canaveral, White Sands or Baikonur Cosmodrome into mind, but not Alaska.
 Even many Alaskans do not know that Alaska has two rocket ranges.
 One in Kodiak, and one at Poker Flat.
-The latter is even the only university owned rocket launching facility.
+The latter is even the only university-owned rocket launching facility.
 At Poker Flat, launches are made typically in winter on clear nights that allow seeing the dancing aurora.
 The rockets are aiming at the aurora to perform measurements therein.

-If you have ever watched a space shuttle launch at Cape Canaveral, you remember how busy engineers and personnel work to get the start going.
-Now imagine this scenario in the middle of Alaska, in the middle of the night in the middle of winter, at sub-zero temperatures.
+If you have ever watched a space-shuttle launch at Cape Canaveral, you remember how busy engineers, and personnel work to get the start going.
+Now imagine this scenario in the middle of Alaska, in the middle of the night, in the middle of winter, at sub-zero temperatures.
 Everything you touch with bare hands, freezes to your hands.
 Thus, the engineers and personnel have to bundle up in down parkas and down pants.
 This scenario does not sound very practical.
 Does it?

 To explore the aurora, this is the best place to launch the rocket.
 You see what you aim at, and the rocket stages will not harm anybody as the rockets go out north towards the Arctic Ocean covered by sea-ice.

-Ok that explains Poker Flat.
+Ok.
+That explains Poker Flat.
 But, what about Kodiak?
 Kodiak is a commercial rocket launch facility.
 It is operated by the Alaska Aerospace Corporation for sub-orbital and orbital space launches.
 This site has also the advantage of vast ocean in the vicinity and permits desirable orbits because of its location far north.

 Photos: G. Kramm

 © 2013-2023 Nicole Mölders | All rights reserved